Let's start with a common use case in most work places. Suppose we have the following employees with the relevant roles:

 Emma needs to submit an expense claim for her monthly Mobile phone bill.
-She logs in her Employee Web Account and goes to Expense Claim->Application to submit a new claim application for this purpose.
+She logs in her Employee Web Account and goes to Expense Claim ❯ Application.
+Here she will be able to check all available Claim Entitlements for current month or current year and to submit a new claim application for this purpose.
 To support her application, she attaches a snapshot of her mobile service bill from the telco.

 Upon submission of Emma's claim application, Mary (i.e. her Line Manager) together with Anne will get email notifications on her new claim application.

-Mary logs in her Employee Web Account and goes to Expense Claim->Claim Review to review Emma's new claim application.
+Mary logs in her Employee Web Account and goes to Expense Claim ❯ Review to review Emma's new claim application.
 Mary checks the claim application details and the attached bill in order to make an informed decision.

 Mary decides that Emma's claim application is justified and she approves Emma's claim application.